Donandrade/genotyping_pipeline/README.md

 ## 5. Configuration in `genotyping.sh`

+Open the file `genotyping.sh` (The bash workflow used to run the full analysis) and set the folowing variables according your datasate:

 - `SAMPLES_TSV="samples.tsv"`
   Path to the sample table.
 This TSV file must contain the sample ID and the paths to the R1 and R2 FASTQ files for each sample.